This post may contain affiliate links. Please read our disclosure policy.

 - Add lentils: If you’re looking for more protein, try adding lentils.

 - Storage: Store in a sealed container in the fridge for 3-4 days.
-Reheat in the microwave or in the oven preheated to 350 degrees until warmed through.Â
+Reheat in the microwave or in the oven preheated to 350 degrees until warmed through.

 - Freezer instructions: Freeze after baking or make it ahead and freeze right before you bake.
 Allow it to cool, then wrap tightly in plastic and foil.
 Freeze for up to 1 month.
-To reheat, allow to thaw in the fridge overnight, then bake at 350 degrees until heated through, 20-30 minutes.
+To reheat, thaw in the fridge overnight, then bake at 350 degrees until heated through, about 20-30 minutes.

 This was very good, however it was a bit sour from the balsamic vinegar.
 I would add less next time!
 Otherwise great!